GhostAssa/SPREAD-NEWS/README.md

-# SPREAD-NEWS
+# SPREAD

 ## Overview

-Welcome to SPREAD-NEWS, a cutting-edge web application designed for dynamic news distribution.
+Welcome to SPREAD, a cutting-edge web application designed for dynamic news distribution.
 This README provides an all-encompassing look at its architecture, design choices, and future directions.

 ## HTML5 Semantic Markup